 - names and dosage of all medications, including over-the-counter medication, your child is currently taking

 - guardianship and custody papers, if a legal guardian rather than a parent accompanies your child

 Returning Patient Forms

 English | Spanish

 Note: A parent or legal guardian must be with a child for a first visit.

 Resources for Patients & Families

-- Financial Assistance: Help with your child's health care expenses
+- Financial Assistance: Get help with your child's health care expenses.

 - Your Child's Surgery Guide (PDF) in English or Spanish: What to expect before, during and right after surgery.